A Simulation Study of Ultra-Relativistic Jets -- I. A New Code for Relativistic Hydrodynamics: Code Verification Tests

+The left panel of Figure \ref{fig:f7} compares the growth of perturbation in the linear phase as measured by the root-mean-square (rms) $y$-velocity, $\left<v_y^2\right>^{1/2}$, with the predicted growth of the $k=2\pi$ mode from Equation (\ref{linearKH}).
+After the initial adjustment, the simulations show an exponential growth before saturation reaches.
+Our test demonstrates that with the resolutions employed, the simulations closely reproduce the predicted growth of the linear analysis, regardless of whether the transverse-flux averaging is included or not.

-Figure \ref{fig:f7} compares the rest mass density from simulations without and with the transverse-flux averaging, as well as those using two different grid resolutions of $256^2$ and $512^2$.
-The results at different times are displayed for the different grid resolutions, in order to better depict the differences caused by the transverse-flux averaging.
-Overall, the eddy structures of KH vortices become richer with higher resolutions, and also by including the transverse-flux averaging.
-Such structures commonly emerge in astrophysical flows, for instance, at shear interfaces in relativistic jets.
+The right panel of Figure \ref{fig:f7} presents the rest-mass density from the simulations without and with the transverse-flux averaging, as well as those using two different grid resolutions; the results are presented at $t=5$ (the end of the linear stage) for the simulations with $600\times600$ grid zones, and at $t=6.5$ (the nonlinear stage) for the simulations with $1200\times1200$ grid zones, in order to depict the differences caused by the transverse-flux averaging at different evolution phases.
+Overall, the eddy structures of KH vortices, especially on small scales, better develop by including the transverse-flux averaging.
+Such structures commonly emerge in astrophysical flows, for instance, in relativistic jets.
 Hence, we incorporate the transverse-flux averaging as a default component of our code.